 In September 2021, a digital exhibition – everest1921.com – was launched in Belvedere House by renowned mountaineer and author, Frank Nugent.
-The exhibition commemorates the 1921 reconnaissance mission to Mount Everest, led by Charles Howard-Bury, who grew up in Charleville Castle, Ireland, and who resided at the nearby Belvedere House for much of his life.
+The exhibition, which was researched and designed by Ian Kenneally on behalf of Belvedere House and Westmeath County Council, commemorates the 1921 reconnaissance mission to Mount Everest, led by Charles Howard-Bury, who grew up in Charleville Castle, Ireland, and who resided at the nearby Belvedere House for much of his life.

 Howard-Bury and his team, which was based in Tibet, created detailed maps of the area and gathered knowledge that proved immensely important to subsequent expeditions.
 Howard-Bury was awarded the 1922 Founder's Gold Medal of the Royal Geographical Society for his leadership of the expedition.

 In this clip from the exhibition, mountaineer and historian Frank Nugent describes the dangers which the 1921 expedition faced